intellifi-nl/webapi-doc/resources.md

 ### Defining report locations

-Every spot can report it's presences to one location.
+Every spot can report its presences to one location.
 You can also configure individual antennas to report to different locations (antenna presences).
 You may do an HTTP PUT with the following body to configure 4 individual antennas to report to some location.
 You have to supply the id's of the locations that you want to report to.
 ```
 {
 	"report_location": "54f97c3cc573f4a82099749f",